zoharbabin/karaokify/README.md

    - `transcribe.py` (Whisper-based audio transcription).

 3. **Set up LLM credentials**
    - The script uses `litellm` to call LLM endpoints (e.g., Claude, GPT).
-Check [litellm’s docs](https://pypi.org/project/litellm/) for details on configuring your model keys/tokens if needed for highlight extraction.
+Check [litellm's docs](https://pypi.org/project/litellm/) for details on configuring your model keys/tokens if needed for highlight extraction.
    - Configure the model you wish to use in `LITELLM_MODEL_STRING` from the [supported litellm models](https://docs.litellm.ai/docs/providers).
    - If you're using an AWS Bedrock model, make sure to configure the AWS boto3 env vars too.